innolitics/rdm/rdm/base/software_plan.md

 **Input:** Software requirements

-Develop an initial software system architecture and document it in the software design specification (or SDS){% if system.auditor_notes %} [62304:5.3.1]{% endif %}.
+Develop an initial software system architecture and document it in the SDS{% if system.auditor_notes %} [62304:5.3.1]{% endif %}.
 The SDS should describe how the software system is divided into a hierarchy of software items{% if system.auditor_notes %} [62304:5.4.1]{% endif %}.
 Software units are often thought of as being a single function or module, but this is not always appropriate.

 Show the software and hardware interfaces between the software items and external software{% if system.auditor_notes %} [62304:5.3.2]{% endif %}.
 Prefer block diagrams and flow charts to textual descriptions, and include these diagrams in the SDS.
 Indicate which software items are SOUP.

 {% if system.safety_class == 'C' %}
 Identify any segregation between software items that is essential to risk control, and state how to ensure that the segregation is effective.
 For example, one may segregate software items by running them on different processors{% if system.auditor_notes %} [62304:5.3.5]{% endif %}.
 {% endif %}
 The initial architecture does not need to be complete, since code construction can guide architectural decisions.
 However, it is worth spending a significant amount of time on the initial architecture.
-Once development commences (i.e., the [Unit Implementation and Testing Activity](#unit-implementation-and-testing)), update the SDS as the architecture is refined.
+Once development commences (i.e., the [unit implementation and testing activity](#unit-implementation-and-testing)), update the SDS as the architecture is refined.

 **Output:** SDS